• rcr icon

 Instead of 100 lines, you’d have 50,000 lines all randomly placed, and then they said, ‘cluster.’
 They did it unsupervised, meaning they didn’t tell it how to cluster.
 The default was to cluster by topic, which was exactly what they wanted.
 For example, they would segment by food, sports, travel, and the weather.

 They then compared the original sentence to the generated dataset.
 They treated sentences mathematically as vectors — lines moving in different directions through multidimensional space.
 If the angle between two lines is small, they’re pointing in the same direction, meaning they’re stylistically similar.
 So, they looked at the angle between vectors to determine which of the generated datasets most closely matched the style of the original speaker in order to build out their training datasets.
 Their thesis was that two people can talk about the same topic in different ways.
-Ultimately, they engaged several additional mathematical processes and separated style from content.
-The concept could also apply to organizations attempting to unify diverse voices into a cohesive brand identity.

-I’ve always been so intrigued by math, science, astronomy and the world around us.
+I’ve always been so intrigued by math, science, astronomy, and the world around us.

 That broad interest brought Katrina to AI.
 “I think the biggest thing everyone needs to be aware of is that AI is evolving quickly.
 It’s reshaping how people work, communicate, and access information.
 Everyone’s using it, but the danger is they may not be using it correctly.”
 It’s something leaders can’t turn a blind eye to.
 “You want to be proactive instead of reactive,” says Katrina.
 “And that’s the biggest reason why the Secure AI course is going to be so important, because it will teach leadership how to be proactive.

-According to Katrina, Secure AI will show them what AI is, the risks, and the available mitigation plans.
-It’s an interactive roadmap.
+Secure AI is an interactive roadmap.
 Participants define a practical use case relevant to their organization while building a roadmap for responsible AI adoption.
 The goal is for them to bring it into their company so they can create their own governance.
+For Katrina, it’s another opportunity to do what she has always done best: translate complex technical concepts into practical tools that help people make better decisions.

 More from the Catalyst